 AB 131 allows students who meet AB 540 criteria to apply for and receive state-funded financial aid such as institutional grants, community college fee waivers, Cal Grant and Chafee Grant.

-CLASS OF 2014
+CLASS OF 2017 (Seniors)

 GET READY FOR EARLY START